 2. Eliminate Entry Points Around the Lake House

 Spiders, like all pests, exploit your lack of maintenance.
-When gaps form between windows and walls or doors and walls over the winter, spiders slip into the gaps to follow the food.
+When gaps form between windows and walls over the winter, spiders slip into the gaps to follow the food.
 Be vigilant about sealing and caulking all entry points around the lake house this spring and summer.

 Repair holes and ripped spots in all screens.
 Routinely inspect screens on porches, doors, and windows throughout the summer to reduce the chances of pest and spider access through tears or holes in screens.